orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

 This strategy demonstrates the usage of accessing a component's public methods, thus manipulating it directly.
 This can be considered a tightly coupled architecture, however, for the purpose of this feature - it achieves a nice effect easily and can be disabled without affecting the robustness of the app.

-This strategy is used inside the &#8220;now playing" component.
-The component queries the &#8220;now playlist" component with &#8220;**@ViewChild**" decorator, thus, saving a reference to the component's instance within the &#8220;nowPlaylistComponent" property.
+This strategy is used inside the "now playing" component.
+The component queries the "now playlist" component with "**@ViewChild**" decorator, thus, saving a reference to the component's instance within the "nowPlaylistComponent" property.

-Now, whenever the &#8220;**onHeaderClick**()" method is invoked in response to the &#8220;now-playlist-filter" component event, the &#8220;**nowPlaylistComponent.scrollToActiveTrack**()" method is invoked directly, scrolling the playlist to the active track element.
+Now, whenever the "**onHeaderClick**()" method is invoked in response to the "now-playlist-filter" component event, the "**nowPlaylistComponent.scrollToActiveTrack**()" method is invoked directly, scrolling the playlist to the active track element.

 ```typescript
 export class NowPlayingComponent implements OnInit {